 5 reasons why HR should love (real-time) Employee Engagement metrics

-Employee engagement metrics isn’t just about providing a KPI for HR.
+Employee engagement metrics isn’t just about providing a realtime KPI for HR.

 There’s a growing trend of HR harvesting numbers that look good on spreadsheets, but don’t really give key insights to move your company forward.